Lufthansa: Premium Economy

 Introduced in 2014, Lufthansa's long-haul Premium Economy was rolled out on all long-haul aircraft, starting with some Boeing 747-8Is.
 Similar in design to Air Canada's Premium Economy or British Airways' World Traveller Plus cabins, Premium Economy features 38 in pitch along with up to 3 in more width than economy class, depending on the aircraft.
-The seats also feature an 11 or 12 in personal seat-back entertainment screen and a larger armrest separating seats.
+The seats also feature a 11 or 12 in personal seat-back entertainment screen and a larger armrest separating the seats.
 Along with the planned introduction of the Boeing 777-9X, the airline plans to add a new Premium Economy cabin with a "shell" design.
 These seats are also to be installed on SWISS' Boeing 777-300ERs and Airbus A340-300s from the first and second quarter of 2021, respectively.

 Bus service

 A bus service from Nuremberg Airport to Munich Airport was reinstated in 2021 to replace short-haul flights between the two cities.
 Lufthansa operated a check-in point in Nuremberg and a bus service from Nuremberg to Munich Airport in the late 1990s.